-- (a) (i) The [Municipality] shall provide or cause to be provided to the Dissemination Agent and the Commission not later than September 1 of each year, commencing September 1, 2017 (for the fiscal year ending December 31, 2016), an Annual Report of the Municipality which is consistent with the requirements of Section 4 of this Disclosure Agreement.
-Each Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 of this Disclosure Agreement; provided that the audited financial statements of the Municipality may be submitted separately from the balance of the Annual Report; and provided, further, that if the audited financial statements of the Municipality are not available by September 1, the Municipality shall include unaudited financial statements with its Annual Report and when such audited financial statements become available to the Municipality, the same shall be submitted to the Dissemination Agent and the Commission no later than thirty (30) days after the receipt of the same by the Municipality. - (ii) If by September 15 (commencing September 15, 2017), the Commission has not received a copy of the Annual Report of the Municipality, the Commission shall contact the Municipality in writing regarding the forwarding of the same. - (iii) Not later than September 30 of each year (commencing September 30, 2017), the Dissemination Agent shall forward to the Repository a copy of the Annual Report of the Municipality received by the Dissemination Agent pursuant to subsection 3(a)(i) hereof. - (iv) If the Municipality does not provide an Annual Report by the applicable date required in subsection 3(a)(i) hereof such that the Dissemination Agent cannot forward the Annual Report to the Repository in accordance with subsection 3(a)(iii) hereof, the Dissemination Agent shall promptly send a notice of such event to the Repository in substantially the form attached hereto as Exhibit A, with copies to the Municipality, the Commission and the Trustee (if the Dissemination Agent is not the Trustee). - (b) Each year the Dissemination Agent shall file a report with the Municipality, the Commission and the Trustee (if the Dissemination Agent is not the Trustee), certifying that the applicable Annual Report has been provided to the Repository pursuant to this Disclosure Agreement, stating the date it was provided. - (c) If the fiscal year of the Municipality changes, the Municipality or the Commission, as applicable, shall give written notice of such change in the manner provided in Section 5 hereof. - SECTION 4.
+- (a) (i) The Municipality shall provide or cause to be provided to the Dissemination Agent and the Commission not later than September 1 of each year set forth in Exhibit B to this Agreement (each an "Obligated Year"), an Annual Report of the Municipality which is consistent with the requirements of Section 4 of this Disclosure Agreement.
+Each Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 of this Disclosure Agreement; provided that the audited financial statements of the Municipality may be submitted separately from the balance of the Annual Report; and provided, further, that if the audited financial statements of the Municipality are not available by September 1, the Municipality shall include unaudited financial statements with its Annual Report and when such audited financial statements become available to the Municipality, the same shall be submitted to the Dissemination Agent and the Commission no later than thirty (30) days after the receipt of the same by the Municipality. - (ii) If by September 15 of an Obligated Year, the Commission has not received a copy of the Annual Report of the Municipality, the Commission shall contact the Municipality in writing regarding the forwarding of the same. - (iii) Not later than September 30 of each Obligated Year, the Dissemination Agent shall forward to the Repository a copy of the Annual Report of the Municipality received by the Dissemination Agent pursuant to subsection 3(a)(i) hereof. - (iv) If the Municipality does not provide an Annual Report by the applicable date required in subsection 3(a)(i) hereof such that the Dissemination Agent cannot forward the Annual Report to the Repository in accordance with subsection 3(a)(iii) hereof, the Dissemination Agent shall promptly send a notice of such event to the Repository in substantially the form attached hereto as Exhibit A, with copies to the Municipality, the Commission and the Trustee (if the Dissemination Agent is not the Trustee). - (b) Each Obligated Year the Dissemination Agent shall file a report with the Municipality, the Commission and the Trustee (if the Dissemination Agent is not the Trustee), certifying that the applicable Annual Report has been provided to the Repository pursuant to this Disclosure Agreement, stating the date it was provided. - (c) If the fiscal year of the Municipality changes, the Municipality or the Commission, as applicable, shall give written notice of such change in the manner provided in Section 5 hereof. - SECTION 4.
 Content of Annual Reports.
-The Municipality's Annual Report shall contain or incorporate by reference the following: - (a) The audited financial statements of the Municipality (as of December 31).
-The audited financial statements will conform to accounting principles and practices prescribed by the Governmental Accounting Standards Board and the Division of Local Government Services, Department of Community Affairs, State of New Jersey (the "Division") which is a basis of accounting other than generally accepted accounting principles, as such principles, standards and requirements exist at the time of the filing of the particular annual financial statements; and
+The Municipality's Annual Report shall contain or incorporate by reference the following: - (a) The audited financial statements of the Municipality (as of December 31 of the year prior to the Obligated Year).
+The audited financial statements will conform to accounting principles and practices prescribed by the Governmental Accounting Standards Board and the

+Division of Local Government Services, Department of Community Affairs, State of New Jersey (the "Division") which is a basis of accounting other than generally accepted accounting principles, as such principles, standards and requirements exist at the time of the filing of the particular annual financial statements; and

-(b) Certain general financial, operational and demographic information of the Municipality set forth in the Official Statement, dated , 2017, prepared in connection with the sale of the Bonds (the "Official Statement") contained in Appendix [] to the Official Statement.
+(b) Certain general financial, operational and demographic information of the Municipality set forth in the Official Statement, dated August , 2018, prepared in connection with the sale of the Bonds (the "Official Statement") contained in Appendix C to the Official Statement.